dragon.data.zarr.Store

 local_values()

-Returns a DDictValuesView of the keys that are local to the process invoking this method.
+Returns a DDictValuesView of the values that are local to the process invoking this method.

 manager(id)